eth-library/devbox-spring-demo/README.md

 ## Project Overview

 This project is a demonstration of a simple Spring Boot application using Devbox to create an isolated development environment.
-The goal is to ensure that all dependencies and configurations are managed within the project, promoting reproducibility and consistency across different development setups.
+The goal is to ensure that all dependencies and configurations are managed within the project, promoting consistency across different development setups.

 ## Technology Stack